ARM9/bass/doc/basics.md

 print a, "\n"   // prints "28\n"
 ```

-Important to know is, that variables and constants are not sharing the same namespaces.
-In other words: the  `constant a` is not the same as the `variable a`.
+Variables and constants do not share the same namespace.
+This means that he `constant a` is not the same as the `variable a`.
 If both are present **variables** will be used first.
-More about that can be found at the *Scopes* Section.
+More about this behaviour can be found at the *Scopes* Section.

 ## if, else, while
 Bass supports traditional conditional expressions.